 Keep your little one protected!
 Get 5-7 adorable hats, separate no-scratch mittens, and plenty of booties and socks.

-Depending on the climate, choose baby gowns, footed onesies or coveralls, convertible rompers, and anything that you can unsnap for a quick, undisturbed diaper change.
+Depending on the climate, choose newborn gowns, footed onesies or coveralls, convertible rompers, and anything that you can unsnap for a quick, undisturbed diaper change.
 6-8 should get you through the week.

 Convertible rompers are great snapped up for play time, and then unsnapped as a comfy nightgown allowing for easier late-night diaper changes.
 Rompers are a perfect and easy playtime outfit.
 Consider having about 6-8 rompers.